 Do your research before shopping.
 I’ve bought my Copic Markers at several locations.

-My favorite online store to buy them at is Carpe Diem Markers.
+One of my favorite store to buy them at is Blick Art Materials.
 They offer free shipping for orders $35 or more, carry a huge selection of colors, and sometimes offer amazing sales to get the most bang for your buck when it comes to Copic Markers.

 Also, if you have a location near you, check and see if your local Big Box Retail Craft Store carries Copic Markers.
 Most of the larger retailers offer heavy single item coupons almost weekly, and I’ve found you can use these coupons at Copics at most stores.
 I’ve gotten Copic Sketch markers for as little as $3.20 brand new and in-person, so you don’t have to worry about shipping!

 Paper Source is my one-stop shop for all of my envelope needs.
 They sell envelopes in multiple sizes and multiple colors.

 Side Note: Paper Source has locations all around the United States.
 I wouldn’t consider Paper Source one of those Big Box Retailers because they make several products for their own stores.
 If you have a location near you, stop in and check out everything they have.
 Their Paper Bar is a DREAM.